 S.N.
 Report of observation Expectations 1.
-National Election Observation Committee (NEOC) Media along with EC, civil society and NGOs should play a crucial role in broadening electoral education and voting skills of the electorates in those election constituencies where voters' turnout is considerably low and invalid votes are high.
+National Election Observation Committee (NEOC) Media along with EC, civil society and NGOs should play a crucial role in broaden- ing electoral education and voting skills of the electorates in those election con- stituencies where voters' turnout is considerably low and invalid votes are high.
 2. General Election Observation Committee, Nepal (GEOC) The mass media is required to give priority to news and reports related to voters' education.
 3. European Union Election Observation Mission A higher involvement of community radio stations in the implementation of ECN voter education and information campaigns and strategies is highly advisable.
 Given the crucial role that community radio stations play, especially in rural areas, informing voters, targeting these radio stations well in advance for education; better planned distribution of ECN voter education materials to the electronic media, avoiding accumulation of materials to be used and aired in the last days of campaign period are also required.

-life.
+Table II: Further expectations from the Nepali media for voters education life.
 This could be done by providing the public with learning opportunities.
 In the context of Nepal also, it is a general expectation that the media play a more constructive role for voters' education.